1. - couples, where the woman depends on her man

 You both sleep separately, on different sides of the bed, no contact

 - Can indicate independence again, is not always a bad thing- ie you start the night together but drift off in order to get a better sleep.
-Some people can’t handle being held while sleeping and need their total space.

 - However, if this is how you start and end the night, with no contact whatsoever then it can be indicative of some problems.